-Grantmaking in the area of oral health includes:
+FCH grantmaking in the area of oral health is focused on:

 1) Adoption of school-based dental program into FCH school districts not yet served.

 2) Raise oral health awareness and its effect on an individual’s overall health.

 Recognizing the importance of early oral health prevention and intervention services for youth, FCH initiated and has continued to fund school-based oral health services throughout its service area.
 Studies have shown that preventing and delaying cavities in children can have life-long positive effects on their oral health as well as their overall future health.
 Examples of current funding and grantee activities: